Llewellynvdm/awesome-joomla/readme.md

 - [Codeception for Joomla!](http://codeception.com/for/joomla) - Combine all testing levels (acceptance, functional, unit).
 - [JAB16 - Beyond Testing, by Michael Bodnarchuk](https://www.youtube.com/watch?v=YBL2sN-Bj7g&t=194s) - What are best practices for tests (with code samples).
 - [Running Automated Tests for the Joomla CMS](https://docs.joomla.org/Running_Automated_Tests_for_the_Joomla_CMS)

+### Development Frameworks

+- [FOF (Framework on Framework)](https://github.com/akeeba/fof) - FOF (Framework on Framework) is a Rapid Application Development framework for Joomla!.
+- [Gantry - Next Generation Theme Framework](http://gantry.org/) - Develop CMS themes quickly and efficiently while providing flexibility and ease-of-use for end-users.
+- [Javascript Frameworks](https://docs.joomla.org/J3.x:Javascript_Frameworks) - The Joomla!
+CMS includes a number of JavaScript Frameworks.
+- [Joomla!
+Framework](https://framework.joomla.org/) - Designed by software developers for software developers.
+Easy to Adapt.
+Easy to Extend.
+- [Joomlatools Framework](https://www.joomlatools.com/developer/framework/) - All of Joomlatools extensions are powered by the Joomlatools Framework.
+- [T3 for Joomla!](http://www.t3-framework.org/) - The all new, modern and flexible Joomla Template Framework built with Bootstrap 3.

 ## Extension Development for JED submission